abhisheksarkar30/tic-tac-toe/README.md

 ![](https://img.shields.io/badge/Release-V1.0.0-blue.svg)  ![](https://img.shields.io/badge/Build-Stable-green.svg) ![](https://img.shields.io/badge/License-MIT-red.svg) ![](https://img.shields.io/badge/By-Abhishek%20Sarkar,%20Debojyoti%20Dey,%20Sheikh%20Shahir%20Halim-red.svg?style=social&logo=appveyor)

 ------------

-The popular game Tic-tac-toe designed while a College Fresher
+Let's connect 👨‍💻 and forge the future together.😁✌

+**Show your support a :star: is all this repo needs** :smile:
+<br><br>

 ## Welcome to Tic-tac-toe
 This is the popular game we usually play since childhood.
 The easiest and our favourite game of our past-times now digitized to have more fun amidst our other monotonous tasks of daily life.
+The popular game Tic-tac-toe designed while a College Fresher

 ## Implementation
 We have tried to design this game in JavaScript and Java having the mix of console and GUI based feel to play the game.